helsbels-del/the-village-bookshelf/TESTING.md

 All `.py` files were validated using the [CI Python Linter](https://pep8ci.herokuapp.com/).

-- ✅ All files passed.
+- All files passed.
+See screenshots below.
-- ℹ️ Some long lines were kept intentionally for readability.

 ---